davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 Traditional server-side applications (such as PHP or Ruby on Rails) fetch data on the server, render the HTML, then send it to the browser.
 The browser simply displays the HTML.
 This approach is simple and provides fast initial loads, but offers limited interactivity since new content requires requesting and rendering new pages from scratch.

 Traditional client-rendered applications (single-page apps) work differently.
-The browser loads skeleton HTML and JavaScript, then the application starts, fetches data, and renders the application.
-This provides rich interactivity and smooth navigation between pages, but results in slower initial loads and poor SEO since search engines see empty pages.
+The browser loads skeleton HTML and JavaScript, then the application starts, fetches data in the client, and renders the application.
+This provides rich interactivity and smooth navigation but results in slower initial loads and poor SEO as search engines see empty pages.

 #### Isomorphic applications